 Why does the Grand Island Fire Department send both a fire engine and

-ambulance to medical emergencies?
+ambulance to medical emergencies within the city limits?

 As fire chief for the Grand Island Fire Department (GIFD) I often get asked this very question.

 The GIFD strives to provide the best service possible with the resources entrusted to us.
 The practice of responding to medical emergencies with both an ambulance and a fire engine has been used for many years by the GIFD, as have many other fire departments across the country.

 There are several key reasons this concept of emergency care is used in Grand Island.
 It is my hope the explanation below will help educate and raise awareness as to why a fire engine and ambulance both respond to medical emergencies.

 Rest assured, the next time you see a fire engine at the scene of a medical emergency know the decision was made with the best interest of the patient in mind.

 Grand Island Fire Chief